saleemm1/payonce-cash/README.md

 ---

 ## 🧬 Viral Mode: The Automated Sales Army

+**Built-in Viral Growth Engine**

+**PayOnce is designed to grow without ads, influencers, or centralized referral dashboards.**

+**We embed virality directly into the payment primitive itself.**

+**Any seller can enable Viral Mode**, allowing buyers to instantly become affiliates by sharing their unique payment link.
+When a new customer pays, the revenue is split on-chain and atomically — for example 90% to the creator, 10% to the promoter — with no custody, no withdrawal requests, and no minimum thresholds.

+**This creates a natural incentive for fast-moving communities**, opportunistic marketers, and “side-hustlers” to promote products organically, because the reward is immediate, trustless, and settled in seconds.

+**In PayOnce, growth is not a feature layered on top — it is a financial behavior enforced by the blockchain.**

+**The result:** every customer can become a salesperson, and every transaction can become a growth event.

 We’ve turned customers into a decentralized marketing force.
 * **The Split:** Activate **"Viral Mode"** to offer a **10% Instant Commission**.
 * **The Magic:** The 10% is split **on-chain, instantly**.